edrlab/thorium-reader-doc/content.en/_index.md

     (DRM meaning <span lang="en">Digital Rights Management</span>).
   </p>
   <p>
-    Thorium is available in a large number of languages; each update offers new ones offers new ones thanks to the help of our community.
-Huge efforts are also being made to make Thorium Reader accessible for the visually impaired and
+    Thorium is available in a large number of languages; each update offers new ones thanks to the help of our community.
+Huge efforts are also being made to make Thorium Reader accessible for the visually impaired and dyslexic people.
-    visually impaired and dyslexic people.
   </p>
   <p>
     This application is free, without advertising and without leakage of private data.
-It is the perfect tool for heavy readers, library users and students. library users and students.
+It is the perfect tool for heavy readers, library users and students.
   </p>

 {{< columns >}}

-## Accessibilité
+## Accessibility

   <p>
     Thorium Reader is for everyone, including people who are blind or have